From its earliest beginnings to the present, Midtown Houston has remained the heart of Houston.

 In the early 20th century, Midtown became a bustling cultural hub featuring theaters, restaurants, and shops that drew Houstonians from all corners of the city.

-From its earliest days, Midtown Houston has played a pivotal role in shaping the city’s identity.
-Once a part of Houston’s historic Third and Fourth Wards, the area was a thriving center for African American life and culture in the late 19th and early 20th centuries.
-These neighborhoods were filled with grand Victorian homes, bustling businesses, and community leaders who helped lay the foundation for Houston’s future as a cultural and economic powerhouse.
+Midtown Houston has long played a pivotal role in shaping the city’s identity.
+Once part of the historic Third and Fourth Wards, the area was a thriving center for African American life in the late 19th and early 20th centuries, known for its grand homes, vibrant businesses, and influential community leaders.

 Watch these informative videos on the History of Midtown:

-The Midtown Houston staff handles the day-to-day operations of the Midtown Redevelopment Authority, Midtown Management District, and Midtown Parks Conservancy.
-Office hours are M-F 8:30am to 5pm.
+The Midtown Houston staff manages the day-to-day operations of the Midtown Redevelopment Authority, Midtown Management District, and Midtown Parks Conservancy.
+Our office hours are Monday–Friday, 8:30 AM to 5:00 PM.
+While our doors are always open, we encourage visitors to call and schedule an appointment.
+This helps us ensure you receive dedicated time with the appropriate staff member.

 Cynthia Alvarado, CPM®